-Template of simplified Stakeholder Engagement Plan Stakeholder Group Why included (interests) Participation methods Timeline Cost est. Method Responsibility
+Template of simplifie Template of simplified Stakeholder Engagement Plan Stakeholder Group Why included (interests) Participation methods Timeline Cost est. Method Responsibility

 Comprehensive Stakeholder Engagement Plan

 Below is an example of elements that should be addressed in a comprehensive Stakeholder Engagement Plan.
 The scope and level of detail of the plan should be scaled to fit the needs of the project.